-This practice helps you avoid sending irrelevant information to employees.
+Keeping the distribution lists for your employee text notification system up-to-date helps you avoid sending irrelevant information to employees.
 It also helps you adhere to the TCPA and avoid sending SMS messages to employees who have left your company, which can result in significant fines.

 ContactMonkey provides free SMS internal communications templates and employee communications SMS templates that can be customized to fit your specific business needs.
 From crisis communications to IT alerts and updates, there are countless cases where a pre-drafted message can help you prioritize safety and productivity.

-Test your SMS sending system
+Test your SMS alerting system

 Outline situations for sending text message alerts

-Emergency Text Alert System FAQs
+Employee Text Alert System FAQs

 Check out these quick summaries of the information in this blog based on our most frequently asked questions:

-- Mass texts sent to your employees in the United States fall under the Telephone Consumer Protection Act (TCPA), and you can face significant fines if you do not adhere to this legislation.
+Mass texts sent to your employees in the United States fall under the Telephone Consumer Protection Act (TCPA), and you can face significant fines if you do not adhere to this legislation.